Creating a guided interaction for a lead generation campaign

 The button will turn green when you hover your mouse over it.

-This is going to be the title of the script
+This is going to be the title of the guided interaction

-Having a useful naming convention for your scripts’ labels and descriptions can help you identify them more easily.
+Having a useful naming convention for your guided interactions’ labels and descriptions can help you identify them more easily.